 - R&D performing SMEs have to undertake at least 50% of the total R&D project costs

-- Project duration is 36 months or less
+- Project duration if 36 months or less

-- Market introduction is foreseen within 2 years after the project has ended, with the exception being biomedical or medical projects, where clinical trials must be started within two years of project completion.
+- Market introduction is foreseen within 2 years after the project has ended, with the exception of biomedical or medical projects where clinical trials must be started within two years of project completion

-- Companies must have been trading for over 12 months.
+- Companies must be trading for over 12 months

 - Eurostars is open for funding applications on a continuous basis, with an average of two application submission deadlines each year.